Please beware of recruitment scams that are currently targeting jobseekers. Click here for further advice.

 The list of your core skills needs to be positioned just below your personal summary and it should round up the very best skills in your repertoire that you have THE most to offer your next employer.
 This section needs to include soft and technical skills, and compartmentalise them to keep the flow and rhythm of this list.

-When listing out your responsibilities you’ve had in previous roles, you’ll want to make sure that you reign yourself in and include roughly eight to ten points only and try to keep them highly relevant.
-I recommend opening up a google or word doc and start fleshing out a comprehensive list that you can refine as you go along.
+When listing out the responsibilities you’ve had in previous roles, you’ll want to make sure that you reign yourself in and include roughly eight to ten points only and try to keep them highly relevant.
+We recommend opening up a Google or Word DOC. and start fleshing out a comprehensive list that you can refine as you go along.
 If you get stuck on points for your responsibility list, then refer to your previous Position Descriptions.
-AND if that fails and you need some more inspiration, I would head straight over to seek.com.au and find similar roles that are being advertised and extract some of the requirements listed in the skills required section for yours.
+If that fails and you need some more inspiration, we would suggest to heading straight over to seek.com.au and finding similar roles that are being advertised and extracting some of the requirements listed in the skills required section for yours.

 “heightened engagement by x% over a three month period on x platform, which resulted in an x% increase in revenue for the business.”

 It’s recommended that you have roughly three achievements per role, as it is an excellent way of providing the context from the responsibility section of your CV.

 Always remember that a well put together CV is just the first step, you’ll need to equip yourself with the mindset to approach the interview stage with confidence, finesse and flair.
 These are the magical ingredients for a winning job search that will hopefully get you the job you want.

 If you feel stuck on how to tackle creating a killer CV and want some assistance, do not hesitate to contact our team of expert consultants today!

 The role of the infrastructure employee has become integral to businesses in recent years.
 With the rapid rise of the digital age, companies are gr...Read more